 Manfred was Predeceased by his father, Hans Range, his mother, Anneliese Range, and his sister, Sigrid Inkster.

 He is survived by his wife, Ann Range, his four sons, Hans, Tom, Bernie, and Marcus, and his four brothers, Ed Henneberg, Bernie Range, Harry Range, and Henry Range

 Manfred was a wonderful, happy soul, loved by all who knew him.
 His early passing leaves an un-fillable hole in the world, but his spirit will live on in the fond memories of those who knew him.

 His Celebration of Life was held

 3pm at the Creston Baptist Church

-To send flowers to Manfred's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Manfred Range, please visit our floral store.

 The Mexico Mission Project